ACPA School Counseling

 • Students must earn a score (684) on both tests.

-• Students who miss the score must retake the test(s) at least once, and ACPA will provide test prep.
+• Students who do not earn the score must retake the test(s) at least once; ACPA will provide test prep.

-• Makeup tests take place in December of the following school year.
+• Make-up tests take place near the end of 1st semester during each school year.

 • There are additional pathways if a student is not successful after attempting the test twice.
+This includes students who transfer from out of state, from homeschool, or have an IEP with certain accommodations.
 Talk to your school counselor if you would like to know more.

 Part Three: Show Readiness

-• Students must earn 2 college/career readiness seals by fulfilling state and/or school requirements
+• Students must earn a minimum of 2 college/career readiness seals by fulfilling state and/or school requirements

-• There are 9 state seals and 3 local seals
+• There are 9 state seals and 3 local (ACPA) seals

-• Many ACPA students earn 2 seals through EOC tests.
+• Many ACPA students earn 2 seals through End of Course exams.
 Other students can earn seals in various ways, such as through ACT scores, class grades, and completing forms.
 Talk to your school counselor for more information.

 Scroll to Top